 Tenda Router Login Guide First Time Setup

-If you have any Tenda router and looking for an easy login guide to setup the router first time or to manage WiFi name and password then this router guide will help you.
-You need to connect Tendawifi either wired or wireless connection using default SSID and WiFI key that printed to router sticker.
+If you have a Tenda router and looking for an easy login guide to setup the router the first time or to manage the WiFi name and password then this router guide will help you.
+You need to connect Tendawifi either a wired or wireless connection using the default SSID and WiFI key that is printed to the router sticker.
 You can get the default Tenda wireless router and username and password that are available on the router sticker as well as a quick guide included to the router.
-Tenda WiFi setup is a simple process using setup wizard once router settings login.
+Tenda WiFi setup is a simple process using setup wizard once the router settings login.

 Tenda Default Login Settings

-To login the Tenda Wi-Fi router you need to get the default login IP address or login URL for your router model that usually printed on the router sticker.
-If you looking for default login settings for the old tenda router then you can try below.
+To login to the Tenda Wi-Fi router you need to get the default login IP address or login URL for your router model that is usually printed on the router sticker.
+If you looking for default login settings for the old Tenda router then you can try the below.

 Default IP Address– 192.168.0.1 for DSL Default IP – 192.168.1.1